 As part of the ORSA process, ZLAP considers scenario analysis with respect to credit risks.
-Analysis has shown that the Company's profitability and financial strength are not unduly sensitive to changes to the credit quality of counterparties.
 While stress and scenario testing is useful in the assessment of credit risk, this risk type can be more appropriately assessed through qualitative analysis of the processes in place to manage this risk.
 The failure of a highly rated counterparty is considered to be a remote possibility and, as well as this, the interconnectedness of large reinsurance and banking institutions for example, can mean that a potential credit risk event is difficult to predict and assess using quantitative means.
+Having considered the potential scenarios that may arise and the Company's use of highly-rated counterparties, ZLAP is satisfied that the Company has appropriate recovery actions identified which can be implemented should such a scenario arise.